-HMRC - OT05540 - Chargeable Or Allowable
+HMRC - OT05540 - PRT: Royalty - Chargeable Or Allowable

 PRT Royalty was abolished with effect from 1 January 2003.

 FA81\S118 allows for the inclusion in the licence debit or credit computation of amounts paid to and by the Secretary of State that are not already allowed in the computation, that are not expressly disallowed (S41 repayments and royalties on excluded oil) and that are not interest.